Kealakekua Bay, Kailua Kona

 Adelaide, the liveliest city in Australia, is the capital of South Australia state and is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
 The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.

 Adelaide, the liveliest city in Australia, is the capital of South Australia state.
-The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
+It is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
 It is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
+Craigburn is located at 20.9 km/13 mi from Adelaide's CBD.